-Post-viaduct traffic: Freeway congestion on Monday started early, ended early
+Post-viaduct traffic: Monday’s commute was manageable, but longer delays expected

 “Aqueduct?”
 Colson asked, perplexed.
 “I don’t know.
 I never go into Seattle.”

-That was helped in part by commuters allowing extra time for travel.

-Yoshiko Grace-Matsui, riding light rail from Angle Lake, said she got to her station 20 minutes earlier than usual and arrived 20 minutes early at Pioneer Square Station.
-Sherrie Wood, who commutes from Auburn using the Sounder train, said she waited longer for the train to arrive, but still got to King Street Station in about the same amount of time.
-Wood, who works in Highland Park, said her employer is giving workers three days to adjust to the commute without penalty for being late.

-Not everything went well, however.
-At busy Westlake Station, three of the four escalators were broken near Third Avenue and Pine Street, where two nearby elevators have been closed for renovations.
+Not everything went well.
+At busy Westlake Station, three of the four escalators were broken near Third Avenue and Pine Street, where at least one elevator remains closed for renovations.

-The viaduct, which carried 90,000 vehicles and about 25,000 daily transit riders, is to be replaced in early February by the deep-bored Highway 99 tunnel from Sodo to South Lake Union, which will operate toll-free until at least midyear.

 Staff reporters David Gutman, Michelle Baruchman and Evan Bush contributed to this report.